-Preschool (Getting Ready 1) – Can’t recognize all of the letters or doesn’t know their sounds.
+Preschool – Can’t recognize all of the letters or doesn’t know their sounds.

-Level 1 reading is reading chapter novels.
-It’s around a 2nd – 3rd grade reading level.
-It is our level 1 after completing our learn-to-read program.
+In Level 1 the students are reading chapter novels.
+It is advanced but it is our level 1 after completing our learn-to-read program.
 If your student isn’t ready for Level 1 Reading, they should complete Learn To Read first.

 The right level should have new words for your child,